 2. You act as a contractor for another organization.

 Although it’s less common, there may be some situations in which your nonprofit takes on the role of a contractor.
-For example, a well-established healthcare organization may provide paid consulting services to a newly founded healthcare nonprofit to get them up and running and pass on industry knowledge.
+For example, if you run a well-established healthcare organization, you may provide paid consulting services to a newly founded healthcare nonprofit to get them up and running and pass on industry knowledge.

-In this case, the new nonprofit would request a W-9 from the organization providing consulting services (ideally at the beginning of the working relationship), and the contracted organization would fill it out and promptly return it.
+In this case, the new nonprofit would request a W-9 from your organization (ideally at the beginning of the working relationship), and you would fill it out and promptly return it so they can issue you a 1099.

 No matter which side of the contractual relationship your nonprofit is on, you should be familiar with filling out Form W-9 to expedite the process and ensure both parties have all the information they need.